low-perry/miscellaneous/lubox/getting_started/recommendations/docs/batch_publisher_final.md

-# Quickstart: Publishing Batch Recommendations
+---
+title: "Quickstart: Publishing batch recommendations"
+layout: quickstart_layout
+category: API integration
+description: "Learn how to publish batch recommendations using Luigi's Box Recommender API."
+---

 ## Introduction

-This guide shows you how to use Luigi’s Box **Recommendation Batch Publisher** to:

-1. Upload a list of users to generate recommendations for.
-2. Retrieve the published recommendations.
-3. Understand how recommendations integrate into your system.
+This guide walks you through setting up Luigi's Box Recommendation Batch Publisher, which generates scheduled, personalized recommendation batches (e.g., for newsletters).
+Instead of real-time API calls, the batch publisher pre-computes results for a defined user set and uploads them to your integration platform (SmartEmailing, Klaviyo, or custom

 <% note_content = capture do %>

 <p>This guide shows a basic integration example.
-In production, consult the <a href="/recommender/api.html">full Batch Publisher API reference</a> for advanced options and scaling.</p>
-<% end %>
+In production, consult the <a href="/recommendations/recommendation_batch_publisher.html">full Batch Publisher API reference</a> for advanced options and scaling.</p> <% end %>
 <%= callout("warning", note_content) %>

-### What you’ll learn
+### What you'll learn

-- How to prepare and upload a list of users (`auth_user_id`) via the **Batching Users API**.
+- How to prepare and upload a list of users (`auth_user_id`) via the [Batching users API](/recommendations/recommendation_batch_publisher.html#step-1-the-client-defines-set-of-users-to-be-recommended-for-other-integrations-batching-users-api).
-- How Luigi’s Box generates scheduled recommendation batches.
+- How Luigi's Box generates scheduled recommendation batches.
 - How to access the recommendation output (JSON, XML, or direct integration).
-- How analytics is automatically tracked using `recommendation_id`.

 ### Who is this guide for

-- Developers setting up newsletter or campaign integrations with Luigi’s Box.
+- Developers setting up newsletter or campaign integrations with Luigi's Box.
 - Technical teams integrating recommendation results with third-party platforms like **SmartEmailing** or **Klaviyo**.

 ### Prerequisites

-- Your Luigi’s Box **Tracker ID**.
+- Your Luigi's Box `TrackerId`.
 - **Public & Private API keys** (for HMAC authentication).
 - A list of user identifiers (`auth_user_id`) to upload.
 - Basic ability to make HTTP requests.